| || |

-The Firearms Unit provides firearms training to members of law enforcement and the public.
-The department maintains a public pistol range, a law enforcement practical pistol range, and a state-of-the-art indoor tactical training range at the Katella Training Facility.
+The Firearms Unit provides firearms training to members of several law enforcement agencies.
+The department maintains a law enforcement practical pistol range, and a state-of-the-art indoor tactical training range at the Katella Training Facility.
 The Firearms Unit has 2 Mobile Pistol Ranges (MPR), which allow for firearms qualification opportunities closer to employees’ work areas.
 The full-time armory staff is responsible for inspection and repair of all the departments’ weapons and safety equipment.

 Reserve/SSO/CSA Training Unit